Engineering work experience

 In addition to its standard programmes, BAE Systems also offers two specialist insight experience opportunities.

-With the former, you'll become familiar with the stages involved in the product lifecycle, and discover what it's like to work in various teams such as systems architecture or testing and integration.
+With the former, you'll become familiar with the stages of the product lifecycle and discover what it's like to work in various teams, such as systems architecture or testing and integration.

 - listen to inspiring talks from influential female colleagues